How firewalls, VLANs, VPNs and intrusion detection work together to protect your organisation.

 – New devices appearing on the network you don’t recognise

-– DNS requests to unfamiliar domains — malware often uses unusual domains for command and control
+– DNS requests to unfamiliar domains, since malware often uses unusual domains for command and control

-– Slow or degraded performance across the network — may indicate active encryption or data exfiltration
+– Slow or degraded performance across the network, which may indicate active encryption or data exfiltration

-– Disabled security tools — malware often attempts to kill antivirus before spreading
+– Disabled security tools, since malware often kills antivirus before spreading

 If you notice any of these, report to IT immediately.